-This expert interview between Elisa Giannelli and Ursula Woodburn aims to highlight the business opportunities surrounding the establishment the European Climate Change Council (ECCC), an independent advisory body, as proposed in the European Climate Law.
+This expert interview between Elisa Giannelli and Ursula Woodburn aims to highlight the business opportunities surrounding the establishment of the European Climate Change Council (ECCC), an independent advisory body, as proposed in the European Climate Law.

 The interview sheds light on key issues surrounding the independent body as well as on the importance of revising existing climate governance to effectively deliver the European Green Deal.

 Ursula Woodburn is a Programme Director at Corporate Leaders Group Europe.
 Through her role, she drives further corporate engagement on the long-term climate strategy and building a sustainable European economy.
 She manages the Corporate Leaders Group Europe, the We Mean Business EU Policy Group and the EU Green Growth Platform, which creates a common space for governments, businesses and parliamentarians to collaborate in support of a greener EU economy.

 Elisa Giannelli is a Policy Advisor in the E3G Brussels office, where she collaborates with Brussels-based NGOs, business associations and policymakers on EU energy and climate policies.
 Her areas of expertise include political analyses and coalition building in the framework of financing a clean energy transition, European climate governance and energy infrastructure policy.

 EG: Hello Ursula, thank you very much for taking the time to speak.

 EG: As part of the EU Climate Law negotiations, the EU Parliament is proposing an independent expert advisory body known as the European Climate Change Council (ECCC) be established .
 Why are these types of bodies fast becoming recognised as an essential part of effective climate policy?